NVIDIA/TensorRT-LLM/examples/qwen/README.md

 TensorRT-LLM Qwen builds TensorRT engine(s) from HF checkpoint.
 If no checkpoint directory is specified, TensorRT-LLM will build engine(s) with dummy weights.

-Normally `build.py` only requires single GPU, but if you've already got all the GPUs needed while inferencing, you could enable parallelly building to make the engine building process faster by adding `--parallel_build` argument.
+Normally `build.py` only requires single GPU, but if you've already got all the GPUs needed for inference, you could enable parallel-building to make the engine building process faster by adding `--parallel_build` argument.
 Please note that currently `parallel_build` feature only supports single node.

 Here're some examples: